 Requirements for the Major

-All students majoring in sociology are required to take a minimum of nine courses, including eight courses in sociology plus an elementary statistics course.
+All students majoring in sociology are required to take a minimum of 9.5 courses, including 8.5 courses in sociology plus an elementary statistics course.
 At least four courses must be taken at the 300 or 400 level.
-Majors are strongly encouraged to take courses at the 300 level where there is an option.

 Courses taken for the major must include the following required courses: